hamler-lang/hamler/doc/guide/06_TypeClasses.md

 ## Functor

 We have seen how map is defined for `[]`, and we can also map on other types.
-We call these types Functor if they can be `map`ped and stratify the Functor law at the same time.
+We call these types `Functor` if they can be `map`ped and can satistify the `Functor` law at the same time.

  Functor laws:                                   `map id = id     |       map (compose g f)  = map g . map f `